BBC Igbo: Broadcasting

 The BBC Igbo was first aired with an interview with the wife of Biafra Separatist, Nnamdi Kanu.
 The news outlet will report news from a fair point of view in addition with trending topics in sports, entertainment, business, health, education and women purely in the Igbo language.
 The Editorial Lead of the project, Peter Okwoche explained that:

 The Igbo service would be telling stories from their own region, the Igbo speaking area of Nigeria, to the rest of Nigeria and to the rest of the world...

 Also, there is a 60-second audio summary of the activities of the BBC Igbo on BBC Minute twice daily.

-Lastly, the broadcasting operation is fully digital and it includes interesting short format audio, video, graphics and illustrations.
+The broadcasting operation is digital and includes short-format audio, video, graphics, and illustrations.

 Media centre

 The BBC Bureau in Lagos state is the headquarters of the BBC Igbo and other two new services; BBC Pidgin and BBC Yoruba.
 The bureau was commissioned in March 2018 following the establishment of additional three new Languages in Nigeria.
 It consists of a TV studio, two radio stations and it can accommodate up to 200 people.
 It is also known as the headquarters for BBC in West Africa.

 Jamie Angus, Director of the BBC World Service, was available during the commissioning of the bureau and he said that:

 It's wonderful to be here to open this bureau, which will be the headquarters for our operation across West Africa.
 It will be a beacon for our journalism and as such I am delighted to announce our mentorship and internship scheme for up-and-coming journalists.
 This is part of BBC's contribution to the growth of media best practice and professionalism in Nigeria, and the fight against ‘Fake News’ – and we’ll benefit from the young journalists’ insight into West Africa.